JakobBergG/Dataproject_GBM/README.md

 DICE: The Dice coefficient is a measure of the similarity between two sets, A and B. The coefficient ranges from 0 to 1, where 1 indicates that the two sets are identical, and 0 indicates that the two sets have no overlap.
 SAMME EVENTUELT?

-DICE is very dependent on volume and therefore might be a somewhat useless metric, but it is an easy metric to understand compared to MSD and HD95.
+DICE is very dependent on volume and therefore can be a somewhat misleading metric, but it is an easy metric to understand compared to MSD and HD95.
 MSD and HD95 is a better way to actually compare how good a model is performing, so we decided to include all three.

 ## Segmenting T2 MR scans (planning MR scan)